6324abstract/python_Ttest/README.md

 # python_Ttest
-This program is to conduct a two sample T-Test(2標本のデータの分析).
+This program is to conduct a two sample T-Test.
 Sample data is provided in both csv and excel files.